 - Describe a situation when you were under pressure in work.
 How did you handle the pressure?

 - Tell me something about your latest job, the processes you engineered (or helped to engineer, if you haven’t worked as a process engineer before).
 And why did you leave your last job?

 - Describe a situation when you went above and beyond with your service (for the customer, for the colleague).

 - Tell me about a time when you used logic to solve a problem.

 - What do you want to accomplish on this position in our company?

-- Why should we hire you and not somebody else for this particular position?
+- Why should we hire you, and not one of the many other applicants for this great job?

 - Describe me your most successful engineering experience, and tell us who helped you with your success.